alastairlundy/CliRunner/README.md

 # CliRunner
-CliRunner is a library for interacting with Command Line Interfaces,
+CliRunner is a **Work In Progress** library for interacting with Command Line Interfaces,

 ## Features
 * Though this project cannot claim to be dependency free; it has just 1 dependency ^1